Savannah, Georgia, USA travel guide

 Leif's Tip

-Embrace Savannah's open-container laws from the moment you arrive!
-Grab a plastic cup and a drink from a local bar or convenience store as you start your afternoon stroll.
-It truly enhances the relaxed, festive atmosphere and makes exploring the squares feel like a continuous party.
+Embrace the open container law from the moment you arrive!
+Grab a to-go drink from a bar or even a convenience store (plastic cups only!) as you walk between destinations.
+It's a unique Savannah experience that adds to the festive atmosphere and makes exploring the squares even more enjoyable.

 Today's Meals